Substance Use Track (155216)

 At the end of the rotation, interns will be able to:

-• Effectively screen for mood, anxiety, trauma-related, and substance use problems among underserved, high-risk women.
+• Effectively assess and diagnose mood, anxiety, trauma-related, and substance use disorders among pregnant and postpartum people.

 • Use telehealth service delivery methods effectively to provide all required assessment and intervention activities.